svenstaro/miniserve/README.md

 (where `$FILE` is the path to the file.
 This uses miniserve's default port of 8080)

+### Take pictures and upload them from smartphones:

+    miniserve -u -m image -q

+This uses the `--media-type` option, which sends a hint for the expected media type to the browser.
+Some mobile browsers like Firefox on Android will offer to open the camera app when seeing this.

 ## Features

 - Easy to use